luhaoaimama1/ZAdapter3KT/README.md

 -[x] Empty data support the view

 > Why use a helper rather than bindview?

-> Reason: can be customized packaging logic, not strong, can even write;
+> Reason: can be customized packaging logic , not strong, can even write;

 # Usage